 - Position – striving for acceptance and approval, especially from significant others, including God: praise of man.

 - Power – seeking to control life and our own destiny by controlling emotions, people, or circumstances so as never to be hurt or disappointed.

 We have all tried these things, and we know they do not work.
 Only God can truly meet our needs.
 So how can we get free of this bondage?

 We have a 20-part series on Transformation which will certainly help!

 We need healing from our wounds.
 We need to surrender our defences and be willing for those coping and defence mechanisms to fall away.
 We need to experience the reality of being redeemed, reconciled and restored to our relationship with God.
 We need to open our hearts to God as our Father and receive His adoption, acceptance and affirmation.
-Nothing and no-one can replace Father God, He wants us to receive our security and acceptance from Him.
+Nothing and no-one can replace our Father God, He wants us to receive our security and acceptance in the fullness of relationship with Him.

 We need to desire an intimate relationship with God where trust develops; to pursue Him – to ask, seek, knock, as Jesus taught (and it takes persistence to overcome the obstacles).
-Let’s give Him our first love, give Him our priority time, and then we will know Him and feel His great love for us.
+Let’s give Him our first love, give Him our priority time, and then we will get to know Him personally and feel His great love for us by experience.